Sugandhaparimalesvarar Temple, Tirumanancheri

-Sugandhaparimalesvarar Temple is a Siva temple in Tirumanancheri in Alangudi taluk of Pudukkottai district in Tamil Nadu, India.
+Sugandhaparimalesvarar Temple is a Siva temple in Tirumanancheri in karambakkudi taluk of Pudukkottai district in Tamil Nadu, India.

 Location

 This temple is located in Pudukottai-Karambakkudi road, at a distance of 45 km. from Pudukottai.

 Presiding deity

 The presiding deity is known as Sugandhaparimalesvarar and the goddess is known as Periyanayaki.
 The presiding deity is also known as Thirumananathar.
 When Kalamega Pulavar came to this place, for worshipping the Shiva, he had to cross the river Agniyar.
 Due to the rays of the Sun he could not able to walk.
 Then he prayed to the deity, and due to the grace of Shiva, water came into the river.
 Later he walked easily, without heat and crossed the river.

 Speciality

 The devotees believe that the deity would wipe out all the diseases.
 In Shiva temples, nandhi could be seen near the flagpost.
 But in this temple it is found in front raja gopura.
 There is no separate mandapa for Nandhi.
 It is found sitting on the floor.
 There is no temple tree for this temple.